• Products

 Learn more about cleaning up your server instance

-• Your Cloud site must have the same Jira products enabled as your Server site, if there are groups containing product access to those respective products.
-For example, if you’ve Jira Core and Jira Software on your Server site, you need both Jira Work Management (formerly Jira Core) and Jira Software on your Cloud site, even if you're not migrating Jira Core projects.
+• Your cloud site must have the same Jira products enabled as your Server site, if there are groups containing product access to those respective products.
 This is so that all your users and groups migrate successfully.

-• If you’re using Atlassian Access, you should set it up before migrating and check the details on how to best migrate your users.
+• If you’re using Atlassian Guard Standard, you should set it up before migrating and check the details on how to best migrate your users.
 Learn more about user migration strategies

 Before you run a migration, we recommend that you back up your current Jira Server site.
 If your destination Cloud site has existing data, back up your Jira Cloud site as well.